KosmosisDire/TeammateRevive/Built Plugin Files/README.md

 ### Feedback

 Feedback would be greatly appreciated.
-It you encounter a bug or want to discuss new or existing features, please submit an issue on Github, or contact KosmosisDire#4195 or amadare#8308 on Discord!
+If you encounter a bug or want to discuss new or existing features, please submit an issue on Github, or contact KosmosisDire#4195 or amadare#8308 on Discord!

 <br> <br>